interkosmos/fortran-xlib/README.md

 ## Examples
 ![Screen Shot](screenshot.png)

-Example programs utilising the interface can be found in the directory `examples/`:
+Example programs utilising the interfaces can be found in the directory `examples/`:

 * **drawing** draws some shapes on the window.